CaptainAni187/Cluverse/README.md

 **Cluverse** is a modern, full-stack event and club management platform designed to streamline campus life.
 It provides a seamless, role-based experience for students, club administrators, and the Campus Welfare Officer (CWO) to manage events, registrations, approvals, and all club-related activities in one centralized hub.

-*(Suggestion: Add a screenshot or GIF of the Cluverse dashboard here)*

 ---